poelstra/ts-stream/README.md

 write end ok
 ```

+# Implementing your own transforms and endpoints

+Remember that many transforms can be simplified to a combination of the existing
+`map()`, `filter()` and `reduce()` transforms.

+Nevertheless, writing your own transforms (e.g. adapters to other types of
+streams) is not much more than using `forEach()`, `writeEach()` or explicit
+`write()`/`end()` calls.

+See the source of `lib/Transform.ts` and `lib/node.ts` for inspiration,
+including how to correctly handle the tricky combination of errors, abort, etc.

+# Documentation

+Every public class and method has been documented with JSDoc.
+Using e.g. an
+editor with Typescript support, you'll get instant inline documentation.

+An automatically generated online version of this documentation is still on
+the TODO...

 # Notes

+- To wait until all elements in a stream pipeline have completely finished
+  simply wait for any element's `result()` (instead of `end()`, especially in
+  the middle of a pipeline).
+  Note that `forEach()` also returns `result()` for your convenience.
 - Only one 'reader' can be attached to a stream: an explicit 'splitter' is
   needed to stream to multiple destinations.
 This is considered a feature,
   as different choices can be made for when to start streaming, how to handle